Cloud2BR-MSFTLearningHub/Agentic-DevOps-AI-Shopping/README.md

 ## About A2A Protocol

-**A2A (Agent-to-Agent) Protocol** is a standardized communication framework that enables multiple AI agents to collaborate and coordinate tasks seamlessly.
-This repository implements a complete A2A protocol system that demonstrates:
+`A2A (Agent-to-Agent) Protocol is a standardized communication framework that enables multiple AI agents to collaborate and coordinate tasks seamlessly.`

 > What is A2A Protocol?
 - **Agent-to-Agent Communication**: Structured messaging between multiple AI agents